 data: words_women

-The test confirms significant departure from normality (W = 0.79, p < .001).
-This suggests a non-parametric test may be more appropriate for these data.
+The test confirms significant departure from normality (W = 0.79, p < .001), suggesting a non-parametric test may be more appropriate.

 The Levene’s test tests H₀: “the variances of the groups are equal” (homoskedasticity).
-Unequal variances — heteroskedasticity — suggest that some unmeasured variable is influencing the dependent variable differently across groups, which can undermine the reliability of parametric tests.
+Unequal variances can undermine the reliability of parametric tests that assume equal group variances.

 Code